olojo-99/MyChess/README.md

     redis-server

 ## Playing Games
-    Go to localhost on two separated clients (i.e. open an incognito browser) Register or Log in
+    Go to localhost on two separate clients (i.e. open an incognito browser) Register or Log in
-    Click on account name hyperlink for game menu Challenge user or accept challenge
+    Click on account name hyperlink for game menu Challenge user or accept challenge# MyChess